wu7115/HDC-Image-Classification/README.md

 | 9     | 1.0000        | 0.9820       | 0.0009 | 0.0399  |
 | 10    | 1.0000        | 0.9810       | 0.0008 | 0.0399  |

-We can tell that **traditional transfer learning achieves similar accuracy, but requires 10 epochs to converge**, whereas **HDC-based classification achieves nearly the same accuracy within just 6 epochs**.
-Moreover, the **single-pass fit is already highly effective**, making HDC a promising lightweight alternative.
+We can tell that **traditional transfer learning achieves similar accuracy, and converges even faster***.
+However, the **single-pass fit is already highly effective**, making HDC a promising lightweight alternative.

 ### Memory Efficiency Comparison
 - **If you compare only the classifier** → **HDC consumes less memory** because it stores **only a few hypervectors instead of millions of parameters**.